The Importance of Geography in the Curriculum

 GCSE

 We follow the AQA GCSE Geography course.
 The geography is exciting, challenging and relevant which balances the study of physical and human themes and the investigation of the interrelationships between them.
 The intention is to dovetail geographical skills throughout the course as suggested by the specification to help the students contextualise and understand the purpose and value of such skills.
 Synopticity will also be fostered as the course develops to allow students to connect the geography they are studying and draw on their understanding of how to do this coming from a spiral curriculum at KS3.
+They will continue to think more critically about the geography they are studying, preparing them for life after GCSEs and life beyond school.
+We want our students to strive to be their best and recognise that success is not just exam based and that learning has no limits.
+We want to build resilience, motivation and questioning within the department and begin to impart greater responsibility to our students for their learning.
+More importantly we want our students to continue to enjoy their lessons.

 Urban Topics